elsampsa/skeleton/docs/_build/html/_sources/tutorial.txt

 The scaffolding "double-directory" your_package_name/your_package_name structure might seem inconvenient, but it is necessary for packaging.
 Here is what we just did in the :ref:`For the impatient <impatient>` section:

 * Keep "scaffolded" python modules in, say "~/python3_packages"
-* Link the python module directories to your $PYTHONPATH
+* Link the python module directories to "~/python3"

 It's time to start documenting!
 Edit the files "docs/*.rst".
 Here are `some nice tips <http://www.sphinx-doc.org/en/stable/rest.html>`_ for using Sphinx and here `are some more <http://www.sphinx-doc.org/en/stable/markup/inline.html>`_